dvitsios/mirnovo/README.md

 For more info see details below:

-	- Download / Install reference genome
+	4. Download / Install reference genome
-	- Download Training models
+	5. Download Training models

 ## 3. Run
 _[Important Note]:_
-you need to call mirnovo.pl from inside the `bin/` directory!
+you need to call mirnovo.pl from inside the `bin/` directory.

 Output is stored under `tmp/` directory.
 A custom output sub-dir name may be defined using the `-o` option.